Kavanaugh Accuser Comes Forward Claiming She Thought He'd Kill Her

 Blasey-Ford, who goes by the professional name, Christine Blasey, is a northern California professor.
 She never went to the police and waited 36 years to tell her story.

 Ford is a registered Democrat whose studies focus on inclusion and diversity.
+In an interesting sidenote, she took down her social media accounts.
+This was her Twitter account.

 Developing story…more to come